 Programming has been, and is expected to continue to be, our largest operating expense item.
 In recent years, the cable industry has experienced a rapid escalation in the cost of programming, particularly sports programming.
-We expect programming costs to continue to increase because of a variety of factors, including inflationary or negotiated annual increases, additional programming being provided to customers and increased costs to purchase programming.
-The inability to fully pass these programming cost increases on to our customers has had an adverse impact on our cash flow and operating margins.
-As measured by programming costs, and excluding premium services (substantially all of which were renegotiated and renewed in 2003), as of March 31, 2006, approximately 12% of our current programming contracts were expired, and approximately another 6% were scheduled to expire at or before the end of 2006.
+We expect programming costs to continue to increase because of a variety of factors, including inflationary or negotiated annual increases, additional programming being provided to customers and increases or to sour customers has had an adverse impact on our cash flow and operating margins.
+As measured by programming costs increases on to our customers has had an adverse impact on our cash flow and operating margins.
+As measured by programming costs, and excluding premium services (substantially all of which were renegotiated and renewed in 2003), as of March 31, 2006, approximately 12% of our current programming costs increased by approximately another 6% were scheduled to expire at or before the end of 2006.
 There can be no assurance that these agreements will be renewed on favorable or comparable terms.
 Our programming costs increased by approximately 9% in the three months ended March 31, 2006 compared to the corresponding period in 2005.
 We expect our programming costs in 2006 to continue to increase at a higher rate than in 2005.
 To the extent that we are unable to reach agreement with certain programmers on terms that we believe are reasonable we may be forced to remove such programming channels from our line-up, which could result in a further loss of customers.